Tips & Advice

 Surge Protection: A Smart Investment for Connecticut Homeowners

-Plug-in surge protectors are a more affordable option for individual appliances.
+A more affordable option for individual appliances.
 Look for units rated for at least 1,000 joules for major appliances.
 These are especially worthwhile for refrigerators, washers and dryers with digital controls, and smart ovens or ranges.

 Appliance giving you trouble?